open-forest-observatory/ofo-argo/README.md

 The current setup includes a _controller_ (called master in Js2) VM instance and multiple _worker_ instances (they process metashape projects).
 The worker instances are configured to process one metashape project at a time.
 If there are more metashape projects than worker instances, the projects will be queued until a worker is free.
 GPU worker instances will greatly increase the speed of processing.

+The current version will output Metashape imagery products to the S3 bucket `ofo-internal`.

 <br/>